lijinf2/gqr/script/readme.txt

     - model learned from dataset using hash_method mentioned above.

+## More scripts

+### Data transformation

+    GQR only takes fvecs as input formats.
+However, many datasets such as Glove and Tiny have their own format.
+We provide applications for dataset transformation under folder data_to_fvecs.

+### K-Means hashing

     K-Means Hashing requires other scirpts to run, please refer to folder ../learn/KMH/readme.txt for details.